Slubby/Laravel-Vue-Easy-Run-Script/README.md

     ```sh
     git clone https://github.com/L27SlubbyGames/Laravel-Vue-Easy-Run-Script.git
     ```
-3. than place is in your bin folder to use is every where
+3. Than place is in your bin folder to use is every where
     ```sh
     mv Laravel-Vue-Easy-Run-Script/start.sh /usr/bin/vue
     ```
+3. Give the script executable permission
+    ```sh
+    chmod +x /usr/bin/vue
+    ```
-4. Done
+5. Done

 <!-- USAGE EXAMPLES -->
 ## Usage